slaviqueue/rio/README.md

 >>>' "Hello, world"
 ```

 For now Rio has build-in arithmetical operators.
-In future I'm gonna move them to separate namespace, so that client will need to import them explicitly, like:
+Currently they are global, since modules are not supported yet, but in future I'm gonna move them to separate module, so that client will need to import them explicitly, like:
 ```
 use Math from "Math"
 ```